LleeMcD/Election_Analysis/README.md

 - The county with the highest voter turnout was Denver, with 306,055 votes.

 ## Challenge Summary
-#### Applications and Alogorithm Overview
+#### Applications and Algorithm Overview
 The original Python algorithm returned information specific to each candidate.
 The script was then modified at the request of the client, to retun additional details at the county level.
-The Python code for each report is in appendix A at the end of this summary.
 The project files and python code were stored in a GitHub repository for ease of use.
-Some of the benefits of using the repository for projects are:
+Some of the benefits of using the repository for coding projects are:
 - Easy access by multiple contributors.
 - Versioning, to prevent files and scripts from accidently being overwritten.
 - Security to prevent others from corrupting the project files.